altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-3/c-series/openocd/ug-openocd-debug-agx3.md

 The instructions demonstrate both use cases:

-* Debugging from OpenOCD console
+* Debugging from OpenOCD console.
-* Debugging from GDB connected to OpenOCD
+* Debugging from GDB connected to OpenOCD.

 ### Known Issues